morgoe/yogaruka/_includes/content/yoga/prices.md

 #### Concessions + Giving Back to the Community

 Concession drop-ins and concession passes are available for kids, all full time students, some part time students and pensioners.
-They offer a discount of about 40% on the full price and can be purchased in studio as long as you have a valid concession ID card.
-They can only be used for two classes a week max.
+They offer a discount of min.
+30% on the full price and can be purchased in studio as long as you have a valid concession ID card.

-The table below provides the average cost per class for concession categories, based on how many times a week you would be practicing (1 or 2).
+The table below provides the average cost per class for concession categories, based on how many times a week you would be practicing.

 <div class="card m-top--md">
 	<table class="table">